AndrewstheBuilder/Leet-Code-Intuitions/Graph.md

 return ++cache[node]
 '''
 ```
-	- There is a solution using dynamic programming I will do that one tomorrow :)
+	- There is a solution using dynamic programming I will do that one tomorrow :) the caching is the beginning of the dynamic programming(DP).
+Now we just have to do caching without recursion but just as efficient and its DP.